tangyibo/tangyibo.github.io/_posts/2019-09-19-centos7-greenplum-5.21-install.md

 [STEP 3 of 5] authorize current user on remote hosts ... send to smdw
   ***
-  *** Enter password for smdw: £¨»úÆ÷µÄrootÕÊºÅµÄÃÜÂë:whistle£©
-  ... send to sdw1
+  *** Enter password for smdw: ï¼ˆæœºå™¨çš„rootå¸å·çš„å¯†ç :whistleï¼‰ ... send to sdw1
   ... send to sdw2